intel-lab-lkp/linux/Documentation/nvme/feature-and-quirk-policy.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =======================================
-Linux NVMe feature and and quirk policy
+Linux NVMe feature and quirk policy
 =======================================

 This file explains the policy used to decide what is supported by the